SaudaminiKeshav/Online-Offline-Budget-Tracker/README.md

   * Offline entries should be added to tracker.

+##  The application is deployed to Heroku and can be installed as a progressive web app through your browser here: [OnlineOfflineBudgetTracker.herokuapp.com](https://onlineoffline-budget-tracker.herokuapp.com/)

 ## User Story
 AS AN avid traveller
 I WANT to be able to track my withdrawals and deposits with or without a data/internet connection